Planning a Halloween office party?

 8 Halloween office ideas

-- Send a creepy invitation or print one and drop some fake blood on it.
+1. Send a creepy invitation or print one and drip some fake blood on it.
+Perhaps include a Halloween branded Covid face mask?

-- Get some Halloween stress balls.
+2. Get some Halloween stress balls (COVID stress relief!).
 You can also make a cheap version yourself.

-- Convince the bosses to dress up.
+7. Convince the bosses to dress up for the day, or just for the party.
 It just, well, it just makes things a bit more relaxed

 And do make sure your Halloween office ideas are in tune with what works with your company culture.

-If you are unsure, ask 3 or for 4 people what they think OTHER coworkers would think about your office plans for Halloween.
+Ask 3 or 4 people among your teams what they think OTHER coworkers would think about your spooky office plans for Halloween.

-Do they think that their coworkers would like your festivity ideas?
+Do they think that their coworkers would like your festivity activities and ideas?

 Parties are great!
 But for everyone?

-Social events are great for people to get to know each other better, in an informal setting.
+Social events and games are great for people to get to know each other better, in an informal setting.

 Who wouldn’t feel less relaxed striking a conversation, dressed as Freddy Krueger?